Requirements for Fellow of Neurocritical Care

 Scholarly Activities Related to Neurocritical Care

-This would include educational activity, research (either clinical or basic science) related to neurocritical care, and scientific publications.
+Scholarly activities include educational activities, research (either clinical or basic science), and scientific publications.
 Educational scholarly activities must involve neurocritical care education directed toward physicians, nurses, pharmacists, trainees, students, allied health professionals, or the general public.
 These activities should be beyond what is routinely expected in an applicants’ job.
 For example, grand rounds or routine lectures given to residents or faculty would not be included.
 Research and publications should be directly related to the field of neurocritical care.

 - Examples Include: